-3.1 Model Performance in Humid Catchments: Testing our DHB code with original data from Kirchner (2009).
+3.1 Model Performance in Humid Catchments: Testing Our DHB Code with Original Data from Kirchner (2009)

-We obtained raw discharge, precipitation and solar radiation data for the Plynlimon catchments directly from Dr. Kirchner.
+We obtained raw discharge, precipitation, and solar radiation data for the Plynlimon catchments directly from Dr. Kirchner (in February, 2015).
 These datasets were input into our coded DHB model and the results were compared to the published data.
-An example of the visual confirmation for the Severn River sensitivity function is shown in Figure 8.
-The structure of our binning algorithm differs slightly from that used in the original DHB code (comparing blue dots in our code to the black dots of Kirchner's).
-However, the distribution range of recession flows appears to be very similar.
-Table 2 below summarizes the results of the curve fitting to the model sensitivity function produced by our binning algorithm and that of the published work.
+An example of the visual confirmation for the Severn River sensitivity function is shown in Figure 7, which shows the relationship between discharge and flow recession from the Severn River for individual rainless nighttime hours (gray dots, right panel in Figure 7) and for averages of dQ/dt, binned as described in section 2.3.4 (black dots, right panel).
+As can be seen, the structure of our binning algorithm (left panel) differs slightly from that used in the original DHB code (right panel); our red dots represent all extracted values for rainless nighttime hours and should match the grey dots, and the blue dots represent our binned values which should match the black dots in the original analysis by Kirchner.
+The differences between the distribution ranges of recession flows are explained by minor, modeler-specific decisions taken during the extraction of the values complying with equation (4) and during the numerical fitting of the polynomials in equation (11).

-Figure 8 - Binning results using our model binning algorithm and comparison with the published results from Kirchner's work (right panel; blue dots should match his black dots, and our red dots should match his grey dots).
+Figure 7.
+Binning results using our model binning algorithm and comparison with the published results from Kirchner's (2009) work.

-Table 2 - Results of quadratic curve fitting to the Severn River dataset using our binning algorithm and that used in Kirchner's work.
-The equation for the quadratic fit is in the form $c_1+c_2ln(Q)+c_3(ln(Q))^2$.
-Our c_3 coefficient is opposite in sign to the published results due to the upwards concave shape of our polynomial curve fit from our own binning algorithm (a focus of future work efforts).
+Table 2 summarizes the results of the curve fitting to the model sensitivity function produced by our binning algorithm and that of Kirchner's work.
+The equation for the quadratic fit is in the form $c_1+c_2\ln(Q)+c_3(\ln(Q))^2$.
+Our c_3 coefficient is opposite in sign to the published results due to the upwards concave shape of our polynomial curve fit from our own binning algorithm.